 Open to view video.

-Open to view video.
-A comprehensive wound assessment is essential in determining the etiology and the status of the wound and surrounding tissue.
-The findings are used to develop an individualized wound care plan and to track wound progression.
 Numerous components are included in a wound assessment.
 Wound location, classification, and etiology, as well as assessment of the wound bed and the wound edge are discussed in part 1.
 Part 2 covers wound measurements and the assessment of further wound parameters.

 Bibliography: Wound Assessment: Key to Wound Prognosis (Part 1)